leanprover-community/mathlib4/scripts/README.md

-## Miscellaneous scripts for working on mathlib
+# Miscellaneous scripts for working on mathlib

 This directory contains miscellaneous scripts that are useful for working on or with mathlib.
 When adding a new script, please make sure to document it here, so other readers have a chance to learn about it as well!

-**Current scripts and their purpose.**
+## Current scripts and their purpose
-TODO: add real content for all these entries!

-Installation scripts
+**Installation scripts**
 - `install_debian.sh`, `install_macos.sh`
-  Install scripts referenced from the leanprover community install pages. https://leanprover-community.github.io/install/debian.html https://leanprover-community.github.io/install/macos.html If these web pages are deprecated or removed, we should remove these scripts.
+  Installation scripts referenced from the leanprover community install pages. https://leanprover-community.github.io/install/debian.html https://leanprover-community.github.io/install/macos.html If these web pages are deprecated or removed, we should remove these scripts.

-CI workflow
+**CI workflow**
 - `mk_all.lean`
-  run via `lake exe mk_all`, regenerates `Mathlib.lean`
+  run via `lake exe mk_all`, regenerates the import-only files `Mathlib.lean`, `Mathlib/Tactic.lean`, `Archive.lean` and `Counterexamples.lean`
-- `lint-style.py` and `lint-style.lean`, `print-style-errors.sh`
+- `lint-style.lean`, `lint-style.py`, `print-style-errors.sh`
   style linters, written in Python and Lean.
+Run via `lake exe lint-style`.
+  Medium-term, the latter two scripts should be rewritten and incorporated in `lint-style.lean`.
 - `lint-bib.sh`
   normalize the BibTeX file `docs/references.bib` using `bibtool`.
 - `yaml_check.py`, `check-yaml.lean`